jrodan/pac-vothing-core/README.md

 - [ ] create more tests - test every usecase which are relevant for the client
 - [ ] cleanup
 - [ ] documentation
+- [ ] create maven profile for management wildfly mode to run remote tests without the need of a started server
 - [x] fix problem with monitoring and interception: WELD-001408: Unsatisfied dependencies for type VothingMonitoringCollector with qualifiers @Default at injection point [BackedAnnotatedField] @Inject private com.prodyna.pac.vothing.core.interceptor.VothingMonitoringInterceptor.vothingMonitoringMBean
 - [x] separate core, model, services and remote services in separate release units
 - [x] reimplementation of remote model level - how to improve handling of JSON entities for the frontend?